MateoProjects/MAI/IML/Teoria/supervised_learning_w6.md

 * We can not pin it down mathematically
 * We have data on it.

+**Learning algorithm**: the process for select the most appropiate hypothesis from a hypothesis set H, the set of linear models H(w0, w1) = w1x + w0, where (x0, w1) are called parameters

 **Prediction**: supervised learning: given(x,y) pairs, find a mapping from a new *x* to a new *y*, e.g., regression classification

 **Understanding**: unsupervsied learning: Given a set of *x*, find something interesting or useful about their structure.